philiplinden/bevy_repl/README.md

 - Using `bevy_ratatui::RatatuiPlugins` creates an alternate screen via the default `RatatuiContext`.
-- Using `StdoutRatatuiPlugins` adds some but not all Ratatui Plugins; the prompt renders on the main terminal screen using the fallback `FallbackTerminalContext`.
+- Using `StdoutRatatuiPlugins` adds some but not all Ratatui Plugins; the prompt renders on the main terminal screen using a custom ratatui context.

 #### Printing to the terminal